AndyVuHoang/crypty/presentation/README.md

 ## Data Analysis
 Our main analysis of the data for this project was an extensive correlation analysis of the various cryptocurrencies used.
 Not only did we analyze the correlation between the currencies but we analyzed the correlation between the average daily price of each cryptocurrency with the average price of the previous day in order to see if the price of one currency the day before has and influence on the price of another one the next day.
 We found that they were not significantly correlated.
 We also identified that Bitcoin and Litecoin were two of the most correlated cryptocurrencies and three currencies which were tightly correlated are Siacoin, Digibite, and 0x.

+## Monte Carlo Simulation
+In order to predict the future price trends for specific cryptocurrencies and understand the cryptocurrency market better, we decided to use a common tool for prediction of stock prices and quantifying risk: Monte Carlo simulations.
+These simulations assume that daily returns are a random variable which is normal distributed and centered around a mean of 0.
+From running them, the volatility of cryptocurrency can be made obviously clear, as the range for which the prices can be within just 30 days is significantly large.